Post-Visit Feedback & Google Reviews

 5. The batch size limits how many are sent per run

-6. Eligible patients are sent an SMS with a feedback link
+6. Eligible patients are sent a feedback link

 7. Results are visible in the Reporting card on the Feedback tab and in the staff dashboard Sent History tab